kavehtehrani/zk-ogs/README.md

 ## Overview

-This is a **real ZK proof implementation** - not a simulation.
 Players generate cryptographic zero-knowledge proofs using Noir circuits that prove:

 - The winner calculation is mathematically correct
 - Both moves are valid (0=Rock, 1=Paper, 2=Scissors)